 Lump sum sick leave is given to employees all at once for them to use as soon as they qualify.
 This is also known as front-loading.

-With the lump sum method, provide your eligible employees with 24 hours or three days of paid sick leave at the beginning of the period (e.g., January 1).
+With the lump sum method, provide your eligible employees with 40 hours or five days of paid sick leave at the beginning of the period (e.g., January 1).
 Do not use the accrual method if you provide paid sick leave in a lump sum at the beginning of the period.

 What happens to unused accrued sick leave?